ChALkeR/notes/On-npmjs-tokens-visibility.md

 ### Misconfiguration of CSP

-CSP rules have depended on the page and were too loose on most of them, allowing `script-src * 'unsafe-inline'` and `img-src * data:`, e.g. on profile views or inside ones own settings.
+CSP rules on <https://npmjs.com> depend on the page and were too loose on most of them, allowing `script-src * 'unsafe-inline'` and `img-src * data:`, e.g. on profile views or inside ones own settings.